micropython/micropython/docs/library/uselect.rst

    Wait for activity on a set of objects.

-   This function is provided for compatibility and is not efficient.
+   This function is provided by some MicroPython ports for compatibility and is not efficient.
 Usage of :class:`Poll` is recommended instead.

 .. _class: Poll